The spectrum of the Poincar{\'e} operator in an ellipsoid: Introduction

 Owing to their considerable importance for planetary or astrophysical applications, inertial modes (and their related flows) are often studied in ellipsoidal geometries \cite{le2015flows}.
 Indeed, rapidly rotating fluid masses are usually ellipsoidal at the leading order \cite{chandrasekhar1969ellipsoidal} (because of centrifugal forces and, possibly, tidal interactions due to orbital partners).
 Let us give some definitions.
 For $A_1,A_2, A_3 >~0$, we introduce the ellipsoid

 We equip $\R^3$ with the canonical Euclidean structure and the canonical orientation.
-We denote by ${\cal V} $ the Hilbert space of vector fields in $E$ whose coefficients are in $L^2(E, |dx|)$, where $|dx|$ is the Lebesgue measure, and by ${\cal V}^0$ the closed subspace orthogonal to the vector fields that are gradients of smooth functions.
-A smooth element in ${\cal V}^0$ is divergenceless and tangent to the boundary (see chapter 3 in \cite{Ga}).
-Inertial modes are periodic solutions $u=e^{i\gl t}v$ of equation (\ref{equ:tNSL}), where the complex-valued eigenvector $v\in {\cal V}^0$ is given by
+We denote by $\mathcal{V}$ the Hilbert space of vector fields in $E$ whose coefficients are in $L^2(E, |dx|)$, where $|dx|$ is the Lebesgue measure, and by ${\mathcal{V}}^0$ the closed subspace orthogonal to the vector fields that are gradients of smooth functions.
+A smooth element in ${\mathcal{V}}^0$ is divergenceless and tangent to the boundary \cite[chapter 3]{Ga}.
+Inertial modes are periodic solutions $u=\mathrm{e}^{i\gl t}v$ of equation \eqref{equ:tNSL}, where the complex-valued eigenvector $v\in {\mathcal{V}}^0$ is given by

-together with the no-penetration condition $\left . \langle v, \vec{n} \rangle \right|_{\partial E} = 0$ on the ellipsoidal boundary $\partial E$ (where $\vec{n}$ is the unit normal vector to $\pa E$).
-An example of a large-scale inertial mode in an axisymmetric ellipsoid is shown in figure \ref{fig:intro}(a).
+together with the no-penetration condition saying that $v$ is tangent to the boundary of the ellipsoid $\partial E$.
+An example of a large-scale inertial mode in an axisymmetric ellipsoid is shown in figure \ref{fig:intro}~(a).
 Even in this simple physical configuration, solving the inertial mode problem is very challenging from a mathematical viewpoint.
-This is more clearly evidenced by considering the equation for the pressure (called the Poincar\'e equation after Cartan \cite{Ca} who revisited Poincaré's paper \cite{Po})
+This is more clearly evidenced by considering the equation for the pressure (called the Poincar\'e equation after Cartan \cite{Ca}, who revisited Poincar\'e's paper \cite{Po})

-The Poincar\'e equation is hyperbolic for $|\gl |<\omega$, but, because of the boundary condition, the inertial-mode problem is an ill-posed Cauchy problem \cite{rieutord2000wave}.
-Explicit solutions in ${\cal V}^0$ have been found in spheroids with $A_1=A_2$ and $\vec{\Omega}=(0,0,1)$ since the pioneering work of Bryan \cite{bryan1889vi}, which admit exact Cartesian polynomial expressions \cite{kudlick1966transient,zhang2017theory}.
-Low-degree polynomial solutions in ${\cal V}^0$ have also been found in triaxial ellipsoids with $A_1 \neq A_2 \neq A_3$\cite{vantieghem2014inertial}, but there are no explicit solutions for the higher-degree modes.
+where $\vec{n}$ is the unit vector normal to the boundary $\partial E$.
+The Poincar\'e equation is hyperbolic for $|\gl | < \omega$, but, because of the boundary condition, the inertial-mode problem is an ill-posed Cauchy problem \cite{rieutord2000wave}.
+Explicit solutions in $\mathcal{V}^0$ have been found in spheroids with $A_1=A_2$ and $\vec{\Omega}=(0,0,1)$ since the pioneering work of Bryan \cite{bryan1889vi}, which admit (Cartesian) polynomial expressions \cite{kudlick1966transient,zhang2017theory}.
+Low-degree polynomial solutions in ${\mathcal{V}}^0$ have also been found in triaxial ellipsoids \cite{vantieghem2014inertial}, but there are no explicit solutions for the higher-degree modes.
 Actually, the inertial-mode spectrum is pure point in ellipsoids and the polynomial eigenvectors form a complete set \cite{B-R,ivers2017enumeration}.
-The latter result could open new lines of research in fluid dynamics \cite{greenspan1968theory}, but the inertial-mode spectrum is still not well understood.
+The latter result could open new lines of research in fluid dynamics \cite{greenspan1968theory}, but the inertial-mode spectrum is still not well understood in an ellipsoid.